indranil143/Image-Denoising-Using-CNN-Based-Autoencoders/README.md

 ### Conclusion on Comparison

-Comparing the two projects, the **Advanced CNN Autoencoder (U-Net Inspired)** demonstrates improved denoising performance, primarily evidenced by a higher **Average PSNR (20.96 dB vs 19.75 dB)**.
+Comparing the two projects, the **Advanced CNN Autoencoder for MNIST Image Denoising (U-Net Inspired)** demonstrates improved denoising performance, primarily evidenced by a higher **Average PSNR (20.96 dB vs 19.75 dB)**.
 PSNR is a key metric for evaluating noise reduction, and the increase indicates that the advanced model is more effective at minimizing pixel-wise errors and restoring image quality.
 While the previous project achieved a slightly higher Average SSIM, the significant gain in PSNR in the advanced model suggests it provides a better overall balance of noise removal and detail preservation for this task.
 The architectural improvements, including `Conv2DTranspose`, `BatchNormalization`, and skip connections (U-Net structure), along with the use of MSE loss, contributed to this enhanced performance.

 ## ✅ Requirements